-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - S. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+- Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
 Fill in Cross Index & Section Diagram at bottom of sheet.